pavelhoral/wrensec-docs/Java-Style-Guide.md

 @Override public int hashCode() { ... }
 ```

-Annotations applying to a field also appear immediately after the documentation block, but in this case, _multiple_ annotations (possibly parameterized) may be listed on the same line; for example:
+Annotations applying to a field may also appear immediately after the documentation block, but in this case, _multiple_ annotations (possibly parameterized) may be listed on the same line; for example:

 ```Java
 @Partial @Mock DataLoader loader;